 Retiring in Iowa

-Iowa, located in the Midwestern region of the United States, is a growing retirement destination for many Americans seeking a more relaxed and affordable lifestyle with access to outdoor activities, cultural events, and a welcoming community.
-With its vast farmlands, peaceful countryside, and friendly locals, Iowa offers a unique retirement experience that is attracting retirees from across the country.
-According to data from the U.S. Census Bureau in 2020, Iowa had a population of approximately 3.2 million people, with over 17% of the population being over the age of 65, making it one of the top states with a large retirement population.
+According to data from the U.S. Census Bureau, in 2022, Iowa had a population of approximately 3.2 million people, with over 18% of the population being over the age of 65, making it one of the top states with a large retirement population.

 • Affordability: Iowa's cost of living is generally lower than the national average, which is a huge advantage for retirees on a fixed income.
 Housing and healthcare costs are also lower than in many other states, making it a very attractive destination for retirees.